Petr Pavel: Presidency (2023–present)

-Before the inauguration, Pavel gave a number of interviews to world media, including CNN and BBC.
-He spoke with several world statesmen, including Ukrainian President Volodymyr Zelenskyy, Polish President Andrzej Duda and Taiwanese President Tsai Ing-wen becoming the first elected European head of state to talk to the Taiwanese president on the phone in recent history.
+Before the inauguration, Pavel gave a number of interviews to both domestic and foreign media organizations.
+He spoke with several leaders, including Ukrainian President Volodymyr Zelenskyy, Polish President Andrzej Duda and Taiwanese President Tsai Ing-wen becoming the first elected European head of state to talk to the Taiwanese president on the phone in recent history.

-He attended the Munich Security Conference where he met French President Emmanuel Macron and Austrian President Alexander Van der Bellen, among others.
+As president-elect, he attended the Munich Security Conference where he met French President Emmanuel Macron and Austrian President Alexander Van der Bellen, among others.
 He then visited Karlovy Vary Region and Ústí nad Labem Region.

 Pavel was inaugurated as president on 9 March 2023.
-In his inaugural speech, he emphasized dignity, respect and decency, and stated that he would like to participate in the creation of a common vision for the Czech Republic.
-His first presidential trip led to Slovakia where he met President Zuzana Čaputová, Prime Minister Eduard Heger and Speaker of National Council Boris Kollár.
+In his inaugural address, he emphasized dignity, respect and decency, and stated that he would like to participate in the creation of a common vision for the Czech Republic.
+His first presidential trip led to Slovakia where he met President Zuzana Čaputová, Prime Minister Eduard Heger, and Speaker of National Council Boris Kollár.